eddiecasado/elite-feature-pages/README.md

 At the start of each session the skill asks:
 - Which phase(s) to run and how much to complete in one session
-- Where to save output documents
+- Where to save output documents (and the screenshots folder)
 - Whether you have an existing research folder to review

 If you point it at an existing folder, it narrates every file it finds — filename, what it contains, and whether it's Usable, Partial, or Not usable as a research input — before doing anything else.